The Moffitt Method Blog

 The Problem With Hang Cleans

-Hip cleaning is a common variation performed in Olympic lifting where the athlete “pockets” the bar in the hip.
-This means that all the weight is distributed to sitting in the hip crease.
+Hip cleans are where the athlete starts with the bar in the hip crease, or what is known as the “pocket.”
 Then, the athlete violently thrusts the hips forward to propel the bar’s weight up.
+When this happens, you’ll often see athletes jump more forward than upward and attempt to dive underneath the bar.
 If overused, this can cause changes to the full clean performed from the ground.

 The Solution